glisignoli/ai-pulp-ui/README.md

 - UI elements are visible and functional
 - Navigation works correctly
 - Authentication flow
-- All RPM, File, and Debian sections
+- All RPM, File, and DEB sections

 See [e2e/README.md](e2e/README.md) for more details about E2E testing.